dimroc/etl-language-comparison/README.md

 ## ETL Language Showdown
 This repo implements the same map reduce ETL (Extract-Transform-Load) task in multiple languages in an effort to compare language productivity, terseness and readability.
+The performance comparisons should not be taken seriously.
+If anything, it is a bigger indication of my skillset in that language rather than their performance capabilities.
+Nonetheless, they are here and reflect what I would realistically face.

 ## The Task
 Count the number of tweets that mention 'knicks' in their message and bucket based on the neighborhood of origin.